xuwei684/VIPA/README.md

 Inputs

-1). break result: the result of the pipeline for finding the break point in cancer, the breakresult should contains at least 8 cloumns
+1). breakpoint results: the result of the pipeline for finding the breakpoints in cancer genome, and the breakpoint results should contains **at least 8 cloumns**：

     a. id
     b. hpv_start
     c. hpv_end